fin-platform-team/fin-software-templates/README.md

-# Fin PFE Web Stack
+# Fin PFE Software Templates for IDP

+IDP Software Templates

+The following are available as of the latest commits:

-Web stack pattern that creates resources that were blessed by security, ops etc.. teams
+1. Web stack pattern that creates resources that were blessed by security, ops etc.. teams